 I make homemade rolls, so of course.
 We make sliced turkey, stuffing, and cranberry sauce sandwiches.
 If you don’t have my no-fail homemade roll recipe, here it is Homemade Rolls by Linda I love the store-bought pretzel rolls from Costco as well.
 One of my recipes below, used flour tortillas.
 Let’s get started.

 How To Use Thanksgiving Leftover Turkey

-This is our families favorite.
-We spread the croissants or my homemade dinner rolls with cream cheese, slices of turkey, cranberry sauce and dressing.
+This is our family’s favorite.
+We spread the croissants or my homemade dinner rolls with cream cheese, slices of turkey, cranberry sauce, and dressing.
 They serve this at Kneaders in Utah!

 2. Turkey Wraps

 This is one of the easiest ones you can make.
-Grab some of your favorite tortillas, spread some mayo, I prefer cream cheese, add some sliced turkey, some cheese, thinly slices tomatoes, a little lettuce, and roll them up as tightly as possible and wrap in plastic wrap.
+Grab some of your favorite tortillas, spread some mayo, I prefer cream cheese, add some sliced turkey, some cheese, thinly sliced tomatoes, and a little lettuce, and roll them up as tightly as possible and wrap them in plastic wrap.
 Place them in the refrigerator and slice them for wrap bites, or cut the wraps in half.

 3. Turkey Soup

 I do not boil the carcass.
 I love hearing people do that, but it doesn’t work for me.
 It’s too much trouble.
 I know, I know, the broth is fabulous.
 But, as I said, it doesn’t work for me.
 Mark pulls every piece of chicken off it and the carcass goes into a bag then it’s dropped in the garbage can.